ryanoconnor7/chaminadeDocs/bells/overview.md

 # Bell Schedule

 In the app, the Bell Schedule view can be found in Events, then by tapping the 'Bells' button in the top right.
-During the school day, this button will say 'Period * starts/ends at *'.
+During the school day, this button will say 'Period x starts/ends at (time)'.
 Note that this button will not appear on weekends or (most) no school days.

 ![](photo.jpeg)